wvirany/blog/content/_index.md

 draft = false
 +++

-👋 Welcome to my blog, where I write about math, machine learning, and their applications, typically in biology and the life sciences.
+👋 Welcome to my blog, where I write about math, machine learning, and their applications, typically in chemistry and the life sciences.